dhutapratama/docs/valet.md

 valet which-php
 ```

-You may execute the `isolated` command to display a list of all of your isolated sites and their PHP versions:
+You may execute the `isolated` command to display a list of all of your isolated sites and their GO versions:

 ```shell
 valet isolated
 ```

-To revert a site back to Valet's globally installed PHP version, you may invoke the `unisolate` command from the site's root directory:
+To revert a site back to Valet's globally installed GO version, you may invoke the `unisolate` command from the site's root directory:

 ```shell
 valet unisolate